A to Zap! Featuring the Sunbuddies: Development

 A to Zap! was developed by ImageBuilder Software, a company founded in 1983.

 Reception

 CNET said "A to Zap won't have your kids reading Time magazine in a week, nor will it get them to eat their vegetables.
 But it should do a swift job of helping them read and comprehend the alphabet--and that's saying something".

+A to Zap! was a finalist in the Best Home Learning Program for Children category in the 1996 CODiE Awards.
+A to Zap! was named one of the top 100 CD-ROMs by PC Magazine.